-I recently ended a relationship – ok, he was the one who ended it, but who cares? – and it got me thinking about the truthfulness of our feelings.
+I recently went through a breakup and it got me thinking about the truthfulness of our feelings.
 I was so sure that I was in love with him.
-Not all the way (it was too short for me to fall all the way), but I was convinced I was on the right track, and that I cared more about him at that stage than I ever did about a man outside my family.
+Not all the way (it was too short for me to fall all the way), but I was convinced I was on the right track and that I cared more about him at that stage than I ever did about a man outside my family.

 I cried the whole night when it ended, then I didn’t anymore.
-A few days later, I was so fine that it seemed that the whole relationship had been more in my head than in the reality of the world.
+A few days later, I was so fine that it seemed that the whole relationship had been more in my head than anything else.
 And that’s what intrigued me the most: if I cared about him so much – hell, if I was on my way to loving him, like I so openly announced to him, how could I be so happy again in so little time?

-I won’t lie to you: I still think about him now and then, and as he is still in my life and I see him more often than not, sometimes I find myself hoping that he will realize what an idiot he was in ending everything like this, and how desperate he is to have me in his life again.
+I won’t lie to you: I still think about him now and then and sometimes I find myself hoping that he will realize what an idiot he was in ending everything like this.
 But deep down, I know that this wishful thinking is more a product of my vanity and my bruised ego than my heart.
 I don’t want him anymore.
 I am happy to be single again, and excited to meet new people.
 I moved on.
 So how could it be that what I felt in the beginning was so strong?
 It mustn’t have been real for me to let go so fast, right?
 You only discard emotions like these when they are fickle or illusive.

 How can I ever even try to convince myself that that wasn’t real?
-It was as real as this text, as real as the sun that heats and the moon that shines.
+It was as real as this text, as real as the sun that shines and the moon that moves oceans.
 It was real because it was what I was feeling at that moment in time.
-It doesn’t matter that now it’s over, and that I don’t feel like this towards him anymore.
+It doesn’t matter that now it’s over and that I don’t feel like this towards him anymore.
 I did at that time.

-Allow yourself to feel whatever it is that you want to feel, because emotions can last, but they can also be extremely short-lived.
+Allow yourself to feel whatever it is that you want to feel because emotions can last, but they can also be extremely short-lived.
 However long they last, though, they are all legitimate.
 Believe in the truthfulness of your feelings.
-And enjoy the ride, because it is a wild one.